meshpro/pygalmesh/README.md

 [elephant.vtu](http://nschloe.github.io/pygalmesh/elephant.vtu)), pygalmesh generates a volume mesh on the command line via
 ```
-pygalmesh-volume-from-surface elephant.vtu out.vtk --cell-size 1.0 --odt
+pygalmesh volume-from-surface elephant.vtu out.vtk --cell-size 1.0 --odt
 ```
-(See `pygalmesh-volume-from-surface -h` for all options.)
+(See `pygalmesh volume-from-surface -h` for all options.)

 In Python, do
 <!--pytest-codeblocks:skip-->